 The frosting recipe I used is also from the Piece of Cake cookbook– Sour Cream Chocolate Frosting.
 This is a super easy frosting recipe to make, and it spreads on so nice and smooth and thick.

 It’s a pretty fudgy frosting, so I’d say it’s not great for trying to pipe decorations.
 I chose to go simple.

-And I shaved some chocolate on top.
+And I shaved some chocolate on top of my Chocolate Cheesecake Cake.
 Just pop your chocolate bar into the microwave for about 15 seconds to soften it up slightly, then potato-peel it down the side of the bar to make some shavings.
 Nothing fancy, but it pretties it up a little.

 I guess I have to say it.
 This cake is for major chocolate lovers and for good reason.
 Those chocolate cake layers PLUS the chocolate cheesecake layer PLUS the chocolate frosting PLUS the shavings on top.
 Dig out the vanilla ice cream to accompany slices of this!

-I’m pretty sure my in-laws love me even more for bringing this to their house last weekend, especially since I let them keep the leftovers.
+I’m pretty sure my in-laws love me even more for making this Chocolate Cheesecake Cake for them, especially since I let them keep the leftovers.

 Chocolate Cheesecake Cake